-Not trespassing outside the sustainable development constraints is as challenging today as it was described in Our Common Future three decades ago: 'We do not pretend that the process is easy or straightforward.
+Not trespassing the sustainable development constraints is as challenging today as it was described in Our Common Future three decades ago: 'We do not pretend that the process is easy or straightforward.
 Painful choices have to be made.
-Thus, in the final analysis, sustainable development must rest on political will' (World Commission on Environment and Development, WCED, 1987, p.
+Thus, in the final analysis, sustainable development must rest on political will' (WCED, 1987, p.
 9).
 However, rather than sitting like Vladimir and Estragon, who wait endlessly and in vain for someone named Godot to arrive, we cannot wait for politicians to act.
-As the poet T. S. Eliot (1939) wrote, 'the general ethos of the people they have to govern determines the behavior of politicians'.
+As the poet T.S.
+Eliot (1940) wrote, 'the general ethos of the people they have to govern determines the behavior of politicians'.